sannamaripynnonen/Solita-pre-assignment/Readme.md

 - PostgreSQL: The database used in this project is PostgreSQL.
 This was chosen because it was the database system that I am familiar with.
 - Bootstrap: I chose Bootstrap for the frontend because it was quick and easy to use.
 It makes the pages look consistent and adds responsiveness.
 - Docker: I chose to containerize the project so that running it would be easier with just one command.

+## Implemented features
+The project uses PostgreSQL database to store journey and station information.

+Journeys shows 100 random bike trips made.
+Information for each journey includes departure and return stations, distance in km and duration in minutes.
+Journeys can also be searched by departure or return station.
+Search is not case sensitive and can be only a part of the station name, e.g. searching for "aalto" return search results for "Aalto-yliopisto (M), Korkeakouluaukio" and "Aalto-yliopisto (M), Tietotie".

+Stations lists all bike stations in Helsinki and Espoo.
+Stations are separated by city.
+There is also a search bar that works the same way as in Journeys.

+Each station has the address for the station and statistics about the journeys.
+The statistics are filterable by month (may, june and july or all three months).
+Statistics include number of journeys to and from the station, average distance of journeys and top 5 departure and return stations for journeys ending or starting at the station.